 ALDI’s baby food pouches contain no added salt or sugars, and are also free from added preservatives, colours and flavours, with the added benefit of inulin for healthy development.
 These pouches cover all meals, with breakfast and dessert flavours also available, in addition to more traditional dinner flavours, giving mums and bubs plenty of options to choose from.
-Pouches will cost around $1 each, making them one of the more affordable ranges available.
+Pouches cost 89c each, making them one of the more affordable ranges available.

 Using ingredients grown on certified organic farms, Only Organic offers a range of natural baby foods for 4+ months and upwards, including a range of pouches, finger foods and meals for all times of the day.
 Foods include certified organic ingredients, with no added preservatives, artificial colours or flavours used, in addition to using non-BPA packaging.

 Only Organic’s ‘Second Foods’ range – made for 6+ months – includes cereals, teething rusks, as well as pouches for breakfast, savoury meals and desserts.
-Savoury meals include flavours such as cauliflower & broccoli, along with rice risotto and spring lamb, while some kids will no doubt look forward to the tasty dessert flavours of apple or mango custard.
+Savoury meals include flavours such as cauliflower, broccoli and cheddar, along with rice risotto and spring lamb, while kids will no doubt look forward to the tasty dessert flavours of apple or mango custard.
 The brand also offers a range of foods for 8+ and 10+ months, plus for Kindy ages, which includes rice cakes and other snacks.
 Only Organic also outlines its ingredients and allergens on its website.

-While it may not have the same range of products as some other brands, Baby Mum-Mum focusses on rice rusks snacks, offering a number of different flavours for 8+ months to five years.
+While it may not have the same range of products as some other brands, Baby Mum-Mum focusses on rice rusks snacks, offering a number of different flavours for ages 8+ months to five years.
 Each packet contains up to 18 rusks, with a packet usually retailing for $3 at most supermarkets.

-Coles also lists the ingredients and nutritional information of its products on the Coles website, with the benefit of allowing parents to purchase and sort out delivery options online, making grocery shopping easier for busy parents.
+Coles also lists the ingredients and nutritional information of its baby products on its website, with the benefit of allowing parents to purchase and sort out delivery options online, making grocery shopping easier for busy parents.

-For infant food, Bellamy’s provides a range of food products, including formula, cereals and pouches, with a number of flavours available.
-Bellamy’s infant formula retails for $29 per 900g tin on the website, with the formula stated to contain added vitamins and minerals for development, and comes in a BPA free tin.
-Bellamy’s cereals and porridges are available for under $4, with the ready to serve pouches, which come in sweet and savoury varieties, retailing under $2.
+For infant food, Bellamy’s provides formulas, cereals and pouches, with a number of flavours available.
+Bellamy’s infant formulas retail for $30 per 900g tin on its website, with the formula stated to contain added vitamins and minerals for development, coming in a BPA-free tin.
+Bellamy’s breakfast cereals and porridges are available for $4.25, while its ready to serve pouches – which come in sweet and savoury varieties – are priced at less than $2.

-For children aged between six and 12 months, Bellamy’s offers formula, rusks, cereals, pouches and pasta.
-Bellamy’s Toothiepegs teething rusks cost $4.50 a packet, helping to relieve teething pains through added nutrients such as iron.
-Bellamy’s range of pasta includes pasta stars, macaroni and alphabets, costing less than $5 per 200g packet, with each packet containing no added salt or sugar.
+For children aged between six and 12 months, Bellamy’s offers formulas, rusks, cereals, pouches and pastas.
+Bellamy’s Toothiepegs teething rusks cost $4.50 a packet, while its range of pasta includes pasta stars, macaroni and alphabets, costing less than $5 per 200g packet, with each one containing no added salt or sugar.
 It also offers a number of snack options for hungry mouths, which include packets of dried apples and pears in resealable packs, along with Organic Pinkies bars, all of which retail for under $4 per packet.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.